ElVit/esphome_components/components/panasonic_heatpump/README.md

 ### Switches

-All switches are optional and all default switch variables can be applied.
+All switches are optional and all options from [switch component](https://esphome.io/components/switch/) can be applied.
 Here a list of all supported switches:

 ```yaml